Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The IDE will be fully functional in our next release which is Oct 06.
 As you would expect, the IDE itself is a Modal app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.
+This IDE has been designed for Khitchdee's internal use.
+It can be customized to a developer's specific code development approach.

 Brief screen-capture demo of a Modal app.
 ModalWX source code navigation app is being used to navigate ModalWX.cpp.